Want to know how to create a media matrix your manager will love?

 Use filter and sort on your columns so you can easily track information groups

 Think about using a colour-code system so you can easily identify your progress.
 E.g. Green for secured/confirmed opps, orange for opps that a journo has expressed an interest in and red for any declined.
 You can also sort your rows by colour so you can easily pull these to the top of your document if you need to give your manager an update on where you're at

 Before you give a draft of a media matrix to your manager, make sure you 'select all' and are using one type of font, all the font is the same size and it's aligned in the same position.
 It makes it way easier for your manager to review

 If your client needs to see the matrix, just hide the columns that show the journo's name and contact details.
 These are assets for your agency.
 Also, save the document as a PDF and make sure all columns/rows are visible before you send.
 That way they can easily open it

+Be proud of your work.
 Another reason why every cell has to be correct is because it may not be you pitching these angles out, or you may be off sick on the day it needs to be done.
 So, someone else needs to have all the information there to ensure they can pitch out efficiently and not spend time filling in gaps.
-Be proud of your work
+Be confident that your work is perfect.

 Missed the episode about getting the messaging sorted for your PR campaign?
 Sit back and enjoy Crafting Key Messages.